thautwarm/RSolve/README.md

 ### N-Option Puzzles

-This implememtation is presented at `RSolve.Options`,  which provides the abstractions to solve all kinds of puzzles described with options.
+This implementation is presented at `RSolve.Options`,  which provides the abstractions to solve all kinds of puzzles described with options.

 A Hello World program could be found at `src/Main.hs` which solves a complex problem described with following link: